-From keyword specifies the name of the Prognosis record from which to retrieve the data.
-Prognosis record names, and both long/short names of fields can be used in the select query.
+From keyword specifies the name of the Record from which to retrieve the data.
+Long and short names can be used for both Record names, and field names in the select query.
 The output from this statement is shown below:

 Retrieving Multiple Columns

-To retrieve multiple fields from a Prognosis record, the same
+To retrieve multiple fields from a Record, the same